 The damage caused by flooding varies based on depth.
-Higher depths of floodwater typically causes greater and more costly damage to a home.
+Higher depths of floodwater typically cause greater and more costly damage to a home.
 Even a few inches of water can cause major damage and require costly repairs or replacement of items.
-Select a depth of flooding from the drop down to see how the property’s likelihood of flooding, estimated repair costs and repair time damage change based on the depth selected.
+Select a depth of flooding from the drop-down to see how the property’s likelihood of flooding, estimated repair costs, and repair time damage change based on the depth selected.

-It's important to note that minor floods are more common than major floods, so lower flood depths have higher likelihoods.
-Based on the depth of flooding selected the chart tells you the annual probability that depth of flooding reaches the home in a single year.
+It's important to note that minor floods are more common than major floods, so lower flood depths have a higher likelihood.
+Based on the depth of flooding selected the chart tells you the annual probability that the depth of flooding reaches the home in a single year.

 Estimated repair costs